 The use of cannabis in healthcare is nothing new.
 Evidence and patient reports have shown a wide range of therapeutic benefits9,10 for conditions such as depression and anxiety, as well as pain relief.
-CBD use during cancer treatment has been shown to prevent anorexia, pain, and chemotherapy-induced nausea and vomiting.10 Short-term low dose of medical cannabis usage has similar efficacy to pharmacological therapies for some types of pain,11 with potentially fewer side effects.
+CBD use during cancer treatment has been shown to prevent anorexia, pain, and chemotherapy-induced nausea and vomiting.10 A short-term low dose of medical cannabis usage has similar efficacy to pharmacological therapies for some types of pain,11 with potentially fewer side effects.
 Cannabis is being explored as a means of reducing medical and addictive opioid use, illustrating its potentially important role in the opioid crisis.12

-Cannabis has even shown safety and benefit for medical use in children.13 Though the mechanism of action is poorly understood, CBD appears to be an effective treatment for seizure disorders in children.
+Cannabis has even shown safety and benefit for medical use in children.13 Though the mechanism of the action is poorly understood, CBD appears to be an effective treatment for seizure disorders in children.
 Another study has reported improvements in behaviour and alertness, language, communication, motor skills, and sleep in children with epilepsy.14 In the United States, the FDA has approved an oral CBD solution for treatment of seizures associated with epilepsy in patients two years and older.
 In observational studies, the self-reports of pediatric patients using CBD for inflammatory bowel disease have shown benefits in appetite, pain, and general coping.15

 The downers of cannabis

-The use of cannabis products are not without the potential for harm, and all therapeutic uses should be overseen by a health care provider authorized to prescribe medical cannabis, particularly for children.
+The use of cannabis products are not without the potential for harm, and all therapeutic uses should be overseen by a healthcare provider authorized to prescribe medical cannabis, particularly for children.

 Mary Jane and mental health